it-academy-svhec/intro-to-programming/primers/C Programming: Hello World Primer.md

         gcc main.c

-1. Now, run `ls` to see the result of compilation.
+1. Now, run `ls` to print the contents of the working directory and show the compiled program.
 You should see a file named `a.out`, which is the program compiled from the `main.c` source code file.

-1. Run the following command to run your program:
+1. In order to run an executable file or script on Linux/UNIX systems, you must prefix the name of the file with `./`.
+This assumes you are in the same directory as the file.
+Run the following command to run your program.
+By default, on Linux/UNIX systems, the `.out` file extension is used to denote executable files compiled from C source code.

         ./a.out

-1. You should see the following out on in the terminal:
+1. You should see the following output on the terminal:

         Hello World

+### Naming Programs
+1. Let's compile the program again program but this time give it a friendly name such as `hello_world`.
+The `-o` parameter allows you to name the compiled binary executable file.
+Run the following command to create a program called `hello_world`:

+        gcc -o hello_world main.c

+1. Run `ls` to confirm that the program is showing.

+1. The old `a.out` program should still be there, but you can delete that with the following command:

+        rm a.out